What Happens If a Process Server Can't Find You in California?

 What if the defendant just doesn't answer the door?

 Not answering the door doesn't prevent service forever.
-After multiple documented attempts, the process server may qualify for substitute service by leaving documents with another adult at the premises and mailing a copy.
+After multiple documented attempts at different times, the process server may qualify for substitute service under CCP § 415.20 — leaving documents with another competent adult at the premises and mailing a copy.

 Can a case proceed if someone evades service successfully?

-If a defendant genuinely cannot be served after diligent efforts, the plaintiff can seek a court order for alternative service, including service by publication.
+If a defendant genuinely cannot be served after diligent efforts, the plaintiff can seek a court order for alternative service, including service by publication under CCP § 415.50.
 Cases aren't automatically dismissed just because the defendant is evasive.

 Skip tracing is the process of locating a person using public records, database searches, and investigative techniques.
-It's used when a defendant has moved or when you don't have a current address.
+It is legal and commonly used by professional process servers throughout the Bay Area and NorCal when defendants have moved or when the address on file is outdated.

 How many attempts does a process server make before substitute service is allowed?

-California courts generally want to see evidence of reasonable diligence, typically 3-4 attempts at different times before allowing substitute service under CCP 415.20.
-The exact number isn't specified by statute.
+California courts generally want to see evidence of reasonable diligence — typically three to four attempts at different times of day before allowing substitute service under CCP § 415.20.
+The exact number isn't specified by statute but is evaluated case by case.

 Having Difficulty Serving Someone?

-Northbound Legal handles difficult serves, multiple attempts, and can discuss skip tracing for hard-to-locate defendants.
+Northbound Legal handles difficult serves, multiple attempts, and skip tracing for hard-to-locate defendants throughout Contra Costa County and the Bay Area.

 Learn About Our Process Serving